As migrants overwhelm a Texas border city, others wait in Mexico for appointments to enter the US

 The unfolding response in Eagle Pass, where the mayor declared an emergency, illustrates how Border Patrol agents have become overwhelmed in recent days by asylum-seekers on parts of the U.S. border with Mexico.
 In San Diego and El Paso, officials this week also closed border crossings so agents could help with the influx.

+Laura Salazar, 22, typically drives her younger brother, Victor, and cousin, America, to school, as she did on Thursday when it took them an hour and 15 minutes to cross from Piedras Negras.
+The long wait time convinced them to try the pedestrian bridge.
+It only took them about 15 minutes to cross into Eagle Pass in the morning, but the 25-minute walk to school was harder to get done in time.

+“We had to use other modes of transportation to get to school once we were on this side because otherwise, we wouldn’t have made it,” Victor said.

-The closures this week included an international railway in Eagle Pass.
+The closures this week extended to an international railway in Eagle Pass.
 Union Pacific Railroad Co. said the track would reopen at midnight Saturday as roughly 2,400 rail cars remained unable to move on both sides of the border.

 After a dip in illegal crossings that followed new asylum restrictions in May, President Joe Biden’s administration is again on its heels.
 Democratic mayors and governors are seeking more relief for hosting asylum-seekers.
 Republicans are seizing on the issue ahead of 2024 elections.